CPOTE2026

 Abstract CPOTE2026-7055-A

-Thermal resilience and architectural decision hierarchy: empirical evidence from full-scale buildings under heatwaves and power outages in a temperate climate
+Passive thermal resilience and architectural decision hierarchy: empirical evidence from full-scale buildings under heatwaves and power outages

 Marta GORTYCH, University of Zielona Gora, PolandAnna STASZCZUK, University of Zielona Gora, Poland